ksoze84/usefun/README.md

     isLoading = true ;
     return fetch('/api/item').then(r => r.json())
       .then(i => {
-        // this data assign will not update the state.
-        // This change will be visible when details resolve. data = i ;
+        // This data assign will be visible when details resolve. data = i ;
         return fetch(`/api/details/${data.foo}`).then(r => r.json())
           .then( d => { details = d; isLoading = false }  )